9hack/website/content/pages/about.md

 weight: 1
 ---

-Dungeon Party is a game created for Professor Voelker's 2017 CSE 125 class.
+*Sandma* is a game created for Professor Voelker's 2017 CSE 125 class.
 The game is developed by 9hack Studios, a ragtag team of 7 students who have a passion for all kinds of games - both mainstream and indie.

 * Ethan Chan
 * Daniel Lee